linux-system-roles/firewall/README.md

 ### service

 Name of a service or service list to add or remove inbound access to.
-The service needs to be defined in firewalld or system-config-firewall/lokkit configuration.
+The service needs to be defined in firewalld.

 ```
 service: 'ftp'